johnfonner/abaco-cli/README.md

 tutorial-example    Wyx0x356VoNyN    READY
 ```

 3. **Run the actor** with `abaco submit` once the status is `READY`.
-Pass information to the actor with the `-m` flag as a string or as JSON (here using JSON).
+Pass information to the actor with the `-m` flag as a string or as JSON (here using JSON); this information will be available in the agavepy context and environmental variables as `MSG`.
 Be sure to append the actor ID to the end of the command.
-The command outputs the execution ID and the `-m` input.
+The command outputs the execution ID and `MSG` input.
 ```
 $ msg='{"key1":"value1", "key2":"value2"}'
 $ ./abaco submit -m "$msg" Wyx0x356VoNyN